Setting up your own market

-Once we are happy that you have provided sufficient information, your application will be presented to our Development Committee for consideration.
+- City Growth and Regeneration Committee decision: once we are happy that you have provided sufficient information, your application will be presented to our City Growth and Regeneration Committee for consideration.
 For smaller and charitable markets, the decision may be taken by a council officer instead.

-Once the Development Committee makes a decision about an application, it will then go to a full council meeting for approval (meetings usually take place on the first Monday of each month, except July).
+- Council decision: once the City Growth and Regeneration Committee makes a decision about an application, it will then go to a full council meeting for approval (meetings usually take place on the first Monday of each month, except July).

 If the application is granted, a licence will be issued to you and the market can become operational.
 If it is refused, you will be advised of the decision in writing.
 There is no appeals process regarding this decision.

 Our Markets Rights Policy establishes how we share markets rights with others in the city.